Automating Apparel Manufacturing: Key Industry Trends and the Role of Robots in a Changing Market

 New Skillsets for a Changing Workforce

 Tianyuan’s Arkansas plant serves as a good example of the changing job requirements and skills needed to work in today’s apparel manufacturing industry.
-At the Tianyuan plant, the positions available include technicians with experience in coding and electro-mechanical skills.
-The modern apparel manufacturing workforce is made up largely of technically savvy individuals who are able to work with, service and operate robots and automated systems.
+At the Tianyuan plant, the positions available include technicians with experience in coding and electro-mechanical skills. who are able to work with, service and operate robots and automated systems.

 The Future of Automation in Apparel